 Do not forget to add the version on all APIs, preferably in the path of the API, to offer several APIs of different versions working and to retire and depreciate one version over the other.

-Be paranoid.
 Display as little information as possible in your answers, especially in error messages.
-Lock down email subjects and content to pre-defined messages that can’t be customized.
+Lock down email subjects and content to predefined messages that can’t be customized.
 Because IP addresses can give locations, keep them for yourself.

 Use IP Whitelist and IP Blacklist, if possible, to restrict access to your resources.
 Limit the number of administrators, separate access into different roles, and hide sensitive information in all your interfaces.

 Throttle yourself.
-You should restrict access to your system to a limited number of messages per second, to protect your backend system bandwidth according to your servers’ capacity.
+You should restrict access to your system to a limited number of messages per second to protect your backend system bandwidth according to your servers’ capacity.
+Less is more.

-You should also restrict access by API and by the user (or application) to be sure that no one will abuse the system or anyone API in particular.
+You should also restrict access by API and by the user (or application) to ensure that no one will abuse the system or anyone API in particular.

-Be picky and refuse surprise gifts, especially if they are big.
+Be picky and refuse surprise gifts, especially if they are significantly large.
 You should check everything your server accepts.
-Be careful to refuse any added content, data that is too big, and always check the content that consumers are sending you.
+Be careful to reject any added content or data that is too big, and always check the content that consumers are sending you.
 Use JSON or XML schema validation and check that your parameters are what they should be (string, integer…) to prevent any SQL injection or XML bomb.

 Network and be up to date.
 A good API should lean on a good security network, infrastructure, and up-to-date software (for servers, load balancers) to be solid and always benefit from the latest security fixes.

 Avoid wasps.
-The OWASP (Open Web Application Security Project) top 10 is a list of the 10 worst vulnerabilities, ranked according to their exploitability and impact.
-In addition to the above points, to review your system, make sure you have secured all the OWASP vulnerabilities.
+The OWASP (Open Web Application Security Project) Top 10 is a list of the ten worst vulnerabilities, ranked according to their exploitability and impact.
+In addition to the above points, to review your system, ensure you have secured all OWASP vulnerabilities.